 The sooner you can find a natural shelter, the better.
 Sites like caves or crevices fit this bill.
 That way you can save precious time and energy.

-You’d want to make sure to put a layer on the ground so that you’re not sleeping directly on the dirt, just like this long-term lean-to shelter.
+You’d want to make sure to put a layer on the ground so that you’re not sleeping directly on the dirt.
 Sleeping directly on the ground would cause you to lose heat.
-This shelter can be sturdy enough for two people and can keep possible animals out.

 Keep in mind that wearing the right clothing can also increase your chances of survival.
 Your clothes are the first line of defense against the environment.